jpryan1/jpryan1.github.io/proposal.md

 \\(i\hbar \frac{\partial }{\partial t} \Psi(x,t) = \left( \frac{-\hbar^2}{2m}\nabla^2 + V(x,t)\right) \Psi(x,t)\\)

-and its numerical integration will be performed as outlined in [this paper](http://www.scielo.org.mx/pdf/rmfe/v54n2/v54n2a3.pdf).
+and its numerical integration can be performed as outlined in [this paper](http://www.scielo.org.mx/pdf/rmfe/v54n2/v54n2a3.pdf).

 Here is an example of a visualization of a 1D quantum wave function.
-Notice that the animation gives information about the function's amplitude
+Notice especially the solid green function that appears at around the 2:00 mark.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/imdFhDbWDyM" frameborder="0" allowfullscreen></iframe>

-Here is a gif which was created for some completely different reason, but does a good job of illustrating my hope for this visualization:
+The solid green function is the amplitude of the wave function, or the probability that the particle will be observed at a given \\(x\\).
+The goal of my implementation will be to display this amplitude with a mesh structure, such as in the following gif.

 <img src="/images/wave.gif" />

+(Note: I just found this gif on Google, it was created for some other purpose.)

+To make things simple, the potential \\(V(x,t)\\) will be time-independent and piecewise linear.
+Examples of fun potentials for me to try include wells, steps, and walls (for example, to illustrate quantum tunneling).
+The visualization of the potential isn't important, but one idea I have is to display the potential along the x-axis as a semi-transparent surface of revolution.
+This idea is inspired by the usage in Assignment 4 of a semi-transparent container around the joints to display the threshold for linear blend skinning.